ai-jong/MyCloud/README.md

-# MyCloud
+# MyCloud for iOS

 ![MyCloud: Elegant Networking in Swift](nvidia.png)

-MyCloud is a flexible, scalable database to store, sync, and query data library for mobile development (written in Swift).
+MyCloud is a flexible, scalable database to store, sync, and query data library for mobile development.

 - [Features](#features)
 - [Installation](#installation)